Summary

 I collaborated with another product designer to define the strategy, lead user testing, prepare prototypes, and generate documentation for stakeholder meetings.

-We created a card sort using a list of existing data points to understand how care team specialists expect the data to be organized.
-During the design sprint, we identified five categories and tested them through a closed card sort to see how each role sorted within those categories.
-We tested two specialists for each role to observe their collaboration and identify any similarities or differences in how they sorted the cards.
+We conducted a card sort using existing data points to understand how care team specialists organize data.
+During the design sprint, we identified five categories and tested them through a closed card sort with two specialists from each role to observe their sorting methods and collaboration.

 From the card sort, we found that:

-2. Care team members want a comprehensive understanding of the member's journey – Each role wants to see the member's activity across multiple data points in one place.
+2. Care team members require a comprehensive view of member activity across various data points in one place.

-We used the findings and feedback from the card sort to create a site map.
-Because we needed to organize data for three different care team specialists, we decided that a deep hierarchy would be the most effective approach.
-This way, we could organize the data points more concisely in each section.
+We used the card sort findings to create a site map.
+To organize data for three care team specialists, we opted for a deep hierarchy to arrange data points in each section concisely.

-The initial wireframes were based on the site map, but we found that some sections needed further breakdown.
-There was too much focus on an overview page that accommodated all the roles, and it quickly became a catch-all.
-The wireframes went through three significant iterations and testing.
+The initial wireframes were derived from the site map, but some sections required further breakdown.
+The overview page became a catch-all for all roles.
+The wireframes underwent three major iterations and testing.

 Edit patterns